Raynerv/node-red-contrib-async/README.md

-node-red-contrib-mqttssl
+node-red-contrib-async
 ========================

-A node-red node for MQTT over SSL/TLS.
-Based on the core node for MQTT (https://github.com/node-red/node-red).
+A node-red node for executing javascript code in a node-red flow either synchronously, asynchronously, or both.
+Based on the node-red core function node.

 Install